matrix-org/gsoc/IDEAS.md

 ### Tumblr gateway
 [Tumblr](http://tumblr.com) is a share-anything pubsub blog application.
 Tumblr has a public API which you can use to extract and submit posts.
-It would be great if you could join a room alias like #tumblr_username and see a complete feed of their posts in Matrix, optionally responding to them from any Matrix client.
+It would be great if you could join a room alias like ``#tumblr_username:your_homeserver.com`` and see a complete feed of their posts in Matrix, optionally responding to them from any Matrix client.
 This can be done use the Application Services API in Matrix.

 **Expected results**: Able to join a room alias for any tumblr user and see a feed (even if it's just text) of their posts.
 Bonus points for gifs/videos/etc, and the ability to post comments on the posts and/or reblog.